-The Bonds will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
+The Bonds will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC") and its participants.
 Details of payment of the Bonds are more fully described in this Official Statement.
-The Bonds will bear interest from their date of delivery and interest will be payable on March 1, 2007 and semiannually thereafter on September 1 and March 1, calculated on the basis of a 360-day year of twelve 30-day months.
-The Bonds are not subject to redemption prior to maturity.
+The Bonds will bear interest from their delivery date calculated on the basis of a 360-day year of twelve 30-day months.